NMAtapoor/Imbalanced-Data-Pipeline/README.md

         (Epic 5 Story 5.2: As a Data Scientist, I want to calculate performance metrics such as accuracy, precision, recall, AUC, and Cohen’s Kappa for each model on each dataset, so that I can compare their performance across imbalance rates.)
         (Epic 5 Story 5.3: As a Data Scientist, I want to visualize model performance metrics across datasets with varying imbalance rates, so that I can easily interpret the impact of imbalance on model performance.)
     To Do:
-        <span style="color:red; font-weight:bold">EPIC 3 STORY 3.2 TASKS</span>
-        Task 3.2.1: Define the column name and appropriate value Task 3.2.2: Add the column to each of the dataset version Task 3.2.3: Check each dataset version for new added column Task 3.2.4: Merge the datasets
-        Task 3.2.5: Cross check for correctness of merging process
-        <span style="color:red; font-weight:bold">EPIC 4 STORY 4.1 TASKS</span>
-        Task 4.1.1: Design the database schema or table structure to store the merges dataset.
-        Task 4.1.2: Establish connection to the database - e.g., PostgreSQL.
-        Task 4.1.3: Write the merged into the database table.
-        Task 4.1.4: Verify data insertion was successful into the table.
-        Task 4.1.5: Ensure datasets are easily accessible for querying the merged data.

         <span style="color:red; font-weight:bold">EPIC 5 STORY 5.3 TASKS</span>
         Task 5.3.3: Deploy the streamlit application